Sean Holmes was named head men's soccer coach at Drake in 1998 and this season marks his 17th campaign directing the Bulldogs' fortunes.

 The Bulldogs posted 2009 NCAA Tournament victories past Western Illinois (2-1), No. 13 ranked Ohio State (1-0, overtime) and Boston College (6-4) before falling at nationally ranked North Carolina (2-1).

-Garrett Webb was a semifinalist for the 2009 Missouri Athletic Club's Hermann Trophy that is the highest individual honor in college soccer.
+Garrett Webb was a semifinalist for the 2009 Missouri Athletic Club's Hermann Trophy, the highest individual honor in college soccer.
 He also became the second Drake player to earn All-America status with his selection to the NSCAA and College Soccer News second and third team All-America squads, respectively.

 Holmes led the Bulldogs to a school-record 13-5-1 mark in 2008, including six-consecutive shutouts to open the season.
 Drake finished second in the Missouri Valley Conference with a 4-1-0 record and made its first-ever NCAA tournament appearance, receiving an at-large bid.
 The Bulldogs were nationally ranked for the final 10 weeks of the season.

-Holmes led Drake to a 6-7-6 record in 2006, advancing to the semifinals of the State Farm Missouri Valley Conference championship, which ended in a tie with eventual runner-up Bradley.
-Drake lost, 5-3, in penalty kicks, but showed the grit and determination that Holmes had instilled in his players.
+Holmes led Drake to a 6-7-6 record in 2006, advancing to the semifinals of the State Farm MVC championship, which ended in a tie with eventual runner-up Bradley.

-Holmes led the Bulldogs to a school-record three victories over top 25 ranked teams in 2005, including Drake's first win over then No. 16 Creighton to end a 22-year drought against the Bluejays.
+Holmes directed the Bulldogs to three victories over top 25 ranked teams in 2005, including Drake's first win over then No. 16 Creighton to end a 22-year drought against the Bluejays.

 The NSCAA also has noticed Drake's progress, ranking the Bulldogs No. 22 nationally in the NSCAA/adidas poll the week of Oct.
 27, 2003, for the first time in the team's 18-year history.
 Holmes then led Drake to a No. 25 ranking the opening week of the 2004 season.